Turrebaz Khan: Life

 Turrebaz Khan was born to a Pathan Muslim family in Begum Bazar in present-day Hyderabad district.
 He revolted against the British Indian Empire, despite opposition from the ruling Nizam.
 A street is named after him in Begum Bazar.

+On 17 July about 500 rebels led by Maulvi Allauddin and Turrebaz Khan took out a protest march from Mecca Masjid to the British Residency.
+The protesters turned violent and attacked the residency.
+The British forces opened fire.
+The protesters sustained a counter-attack for a few hours but had to retreat thereafter.
+Khan was arrested, while Maulvi Alauddin managed to flee.

+In popular culture

+Notable for his valour and courage, his name is often used as a slang for describing someone as heroic.